-- Just as in the Summary sheet, totals are at the top, and they tell you a lot. - You'll see total FTEs by FAC/EARNCODE and the average rate for each role. - Annual salary and wage increases are also displayed and average rate after the increase is applied, typically in the first month of the fiscal year. - At a glance, you can see your total salary budget, both annually and spread out by month. - All totals change in real time, so you'll be able to see the effect on your labor expenses as soon as you add a new hire. - Please note that Strong Memorial and Highland Hospitals use an Authorized FTE process when assigning labor to an FAO. - We'll go over that later in the course.
+- Just as in the Summary sheet, totals are at the top, and they tell you a lot. - You'll see total FTEs by FAC/EARNCODE and the average rate for each role. - Annual salary and wage increases are also displayed and average rate after the increase is applied, typically in the second month of the fiscal year. - This data comes in handy when planning for new hires. - Note that generally, new hires do not get a salary/wage increase during their first year, depending on when they are hired. - Also, most users cannot change salary/wage increase by employee - At a glance, you can see your total salary budget, both annually and spread out by month. - All totals change in real time, so you'll be able to see the effect on your labor expenses as soon as you add a new hire. - Please note that Strong Memorial and Highland Hospitals use an Authorized FTE process when assigning labor to an FAO. - We'll go over that later in the course.